siphonjs/siphon/README.md

 # API

 Using Siphon is simple!
-After requiring the Siphon module, simply invoke it and chain as many methods as you'd like.
-The only required methods are .setURLs, .find, and .run().
+Require, invoke, then chain as many methods as you'd like.
+The only required methods are .get, .find and .run().

-### .setURLs
+### .get

-Parameter: `array of strings`
+Parameter: `string OR array of strings`

 Each URL represents a query.